Toyota Prius Plug-In (2016-2022) boot space & seating

-In the move from regular hybrid to plug-in, the Toyota Prius Plug-in Hybrid has lost some of its usability, a factor that makes the standard car such a brilliantly affordable and efficient package – but it’s still worth considering.
+In the move from regular hybrid to plug-in, the Toyota Prius Plug-in lost some of its usability, a factor that makes the standard car such a brilliantly affordable and efficient package – but it’s still worth considering, especially now it comes with five seats.

 Toyota Prius Plug-In interior space, storage & comfort